John Groser, priest

 I was a lodger in St Paul's vicarage when Richard Chartres was made bishop of Stepney.
 I remember Fr Gresham, after meeting him, commenting approvingly to a few of us that Bishop Richard "has no 'side' to him, you see".

 A number of us went to a crowded service or meeting at another east London church to see the new Bishop of Stepney, Bishop Richard Chartres.
-Amongst other things he boldly and sternly told us to rejoice if we had been hurt, because it is through our wounds that the Holy Spirit can enter us.
+Amongst other things, he boldly and sternly told us to rejoice if we had been hurt, because it is through our wounds that the Holy Spirit can enter us.
 I forget the context now, but I thought it was a good message, well delivered.

-After the event, in the evening dark, on a footpath outside the venue, Fr Gresham caught up with our small group.
+After the event, in the evening dark, on a footpath outside the venue, Fr Gresham caught up with his small group of parishioners.
 Mary MacKenzie, a church warden, straight away asked him something, to which he replied that he had told the Bishop that we have mass on Tuesday mornings and ....
 I couldn't catch what else he said, but I understood that Mary had asked Fr Gresham if he had invited Bishop Richard to come to St Paul's Bow Common.
 Evidently Fr Gresham had; and Bishop Richard did subsequently, other engagements permitting, regularly attend the 7.30am Tuesday morning mass at the church.

 No comments: